Cross-industry Mentor and Facilitator

 Since its creation,

-Performance Art and Storytelling for Social and Economic Transformation
+Storytelling for Social and Economic Transformation

 In 2010-2011 Tommaso co-directed the German Representative for Cultural and Media Affairs award-winning social-art project “Paradise 2: What is Energy?”.